-systemd service on a Linux host: it tails files under /var/log/, shapes each line into the OTLP wire format with a remap transform, and ships the result to Rootprint’s OTLP endpoint with a Bearer token.
-Records land in your otel-logs-v0_9 index, the same index every OpenTelemetry SDK writes to.
-Vector’s opentelemetry sink is currently in beta upstream — stable enough for production logs, but worth tracking the Vector changelog for breaking changes.
+/var/log/, shapes each line into the OTLP wire format with a remap transform, and ships the result to Rootprint’s OTLP endpoint with a Bearer token.
+Records land in the index your ingest token is scoped to: otel-logs-v0_9 in this guide.
+Run Vector on bare metal or in Docker — pick the tab below.
+Vector’s opentelemetry sink is currently in beta upstream: stable enough for production logs, but worth tracking the Vector changelog for breaking changes.

 Install the Vector package for your platform from the official installation